 Much of the career advice given to children leaving school is to choose the subjects they are good at and take it forward from there.
 Nothing wrong with that.

 However, what they actually love may not be taken into consideration.
 It may be something that is not on the school curriculum.
 There may be no jobs advertised in this particular domain.
-And even when the child is obviously gifted in a particular area, it is often still recommended that they go to college and get a degree (or even get an online college degree) in a subject that may have nothing at all to do with their passion.
+And even when the child is obviously gifted in a particular area, it is often still recommended that they go to college and get a degree (or even get an online college degree) via scholarships and/or private student loans in a subject that may have nothing at all to do with their passion.
 Or what it is that lets them live their own life.

 To a large extent it is built into our education system.
 The whole of the education system is organized in very particular ways.
 We take instructions from the boss and learn to do as we are told.
 There are lunch breaks, rest room breaks, and other breaks as determined by the teachers.
 The teacher also determines what occurs in the classroom and when it occurs.